mmoeller86/SiemensPCE-5SEmu/README.md

 # SiemensPCE-5SbookEmu
-An Emulator for the Siemens PCE-5S Intel Pentium Laptop
+An Emulator for the Siemens PCE-5S Intel Pentium Computer